skhbabez/faq-accordion-main/README.md

 ### What I learned

-This was the first time i really built an accordion and it surprised me how simple it is using details/summary elements.
-This also made making it accessibel quite simple, as i could mostly leverage semantic html.
-Especially styling the markers turned ou tto be straightforward and entirely doable with only css.
+This was the first time I really built an accordion and it surprised me how simple it is using details/summary elements.
+This also made making it accessible quite simple, as I could mostly leverage semantic HTML.
+Especially styling the markers turned out to be straightforward and entirely doable with only CSS.

 ```css
 & details {